takealook97/sentence-api/README.md

 ]
 ```

-### ❗️request limit
+### ❗️Request Limit

 - **<U>20 requests per 5 minutes</U>**
-- when the limit is exceeded, the response will be `429 Too Many Requests`
+- When the limit is exceeded, the response will be `429 Too Many Requests`
-- time left to reset the limit will be included in the response header `X-Rate-Limit-Retry-After-Seconds`
+- Time left to reset the limit will be included in the response header `X-Rate-Limit-Retry-After-Seconds`

 ---